asyncapi/generator/README.md

 ## Overview

 Generator is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.
+For more information [read the docs](https://www.asyncapi.com/docs/tools/generator).

 There is a large number of templates that are ready to use and are officially supported by the AsyncAPI Initiative.